My little Wild One turned 7 today! (not a typo in the title by the way, it marks the day that, 7 years ago, I gave birth. So it’s my birth day too.)

 Don’t forget Mum

 And Happy Birth Day to me!
-When Caroline was one, a beautiful friend noted that we do an amazing thing, us Mums, when we bring a new soul into the world, both for ourselves and our newborns.
+When Caroline was one, my beautiful friend Julia noted that we do an amazing thing, us Mums, when we bring a new soul into the world, both for ourselves and our newborns.

 On your child’s next birthday please take a moment to recognise and celebrate your achievement on the anniversary of the day you gave birth.
 You deserve it.